Imperix firmware IP product guide

 Increasing the frequency of CLOCK_0

-Increasing the frequency of CLOCK_0 is the recommended method to increased the ADC sampling rate.
-Because the CPU is usually not able to run as fast as the FPGA, using the CPU postscaler may be used to reduce the CPU control task rate.
+Increasing the frequency of CLOCK_0 is the recommended method to increase the ADC sampling rate.
+Because the CPU is usually not able to run as fast as the FPGA, using the CPU postscaler can be used to reduce the CPU control task rate.
+The CPU postscaler can be configured in the Configuration block.

 Setting an oversampling ratio